ESSAY-AYELE/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops
-this is a projects of on shell
+this is a projects on shell
+the it contains projecs of shell